-You may have heard of the story of Christian the Lion.
+You may have heard the story of Christian the Lion.
 Back in the ‘60s, it was actually legal for people to own large wild cats.
-When two friends, John Rendall and Ace Bourke, were in the pet department at Harrods department store, they saw a lion cub and bought him.
+When two friends, John Rendall and Ace Bourke, were in the pet department at Harrods department store in London, they saw a lion cub and bought him.
 They named the cub Christian and kept him in the basement of their furniture shop on Kings Road in Chelsea.
 While Christian was beloved by visitors, John and Ace knew that as Christian grew up, they wouldn’t be able to keep him.

 One day Bill Travers and Virginia McKenna, stars of the film Born Free, visited the furniture store and met Christian.
 They connected John and Ace with the famous wildlife conservationist George Adamson, who lived in Kenya with his wife Joy in Kora National Reserve.
 George agreed to take Christian and reintegrate him into the wild.

-The story of Christian is controversial because conservationists and animal rights activists fear it shows that wild animals can be domesticated, when, in fact, they deserve to remain wild in their natural habitats.
+The story of Christian the Lion is controversial because conservationists and animal rights activists fear it shows that wild animals can be domesticated, when, in fact, they deserve to remain wild in their natural habitats.
 However, this is the reason that the story of Christian’s life is such a happy one – he is reintroduced to his natural habitat.

-The story is also emblematic of just how naturally affectionate lions are.
+The tale is also emblematic of just how naturally affectionate lions are.
 Nine months after Christian was living in his natural habitat with other wild lions, John and Ace flew to Kenya to check in on him.
 They were unsure if they would even see him or if he would remember them.

-This video is the story of their reunion
+This video is the story of their reunion:

 Today, wild lions inhabit only six percent of their historic range, yet their allure has fascinated people around the world for centuries.
 Here are some stories of lions from around the world.